amandashu/Workout_Recommender/README.md

 - The `src/utils` folder has `clean.py` which implements the standard target `clean`.
 - The `src/app` folder holds files for the web application. `forms.py` contains wtforms classes for registration/login pages. `recommendations.py` holds code for filtering user preferences and building recommendation lists. `register.py` contains a helper function to create the sql insertion statement for registering users.

-**Config**: `data-params.json` has file paths outputs for data collection/preprocessing.
+**Config**: `data-params.json` has file paths outputs for data collection/preprocessing and `test-params.json` has the data paths for the test target.
 To webscrape, this folder should also include `chromedriver.json`.
 To gather Youtube data, `api_key.json` specifies the api key.
 To run the app, `db_config.json` has the database configurations.

 **Notebook**: `eda.ipynb` is a notebook with exploratory data analysis on scraped data. `models.ipynb` is a notebook reporting the recommendation models' performance across various parameters.